Exploring the Choices: Healthcare for Migrants

 Exchange coverage for 65+ age recent immigrants:

-After the age of 65, most Americans are eligible for Medicare program and don’t require individual market coverage.
+After the age of 65, most Americans are eligible for Medicare programs and don’t require individual market coverage.
 But recent immigrants are not eligible until they have lawfully lived in the US for 5 years.
 Before 2014, individual market health insurance was not generally available to anyone over 64 years of age.
 Since ACA, policies in the individual market are available on a guaranteed issue basis, regardless of age.
 If the plan is purchased in the market, just like for younger enrollees, subsidies are based on income.

 Immigration status plays a role in the accessibility to marketplace insurance.
 The ACA does not provide benefits to non-lawfully present immigrants.
 They are also not eligible for Medicaid under federal regulations.
 Some obtain coverage through student health plans, employer-sponsored coverage, and individual plans purchased off-exchange.
-Regardless of their ability to pay, uninsured immigrants have access to screening and stabilization services in emergency rooms of Medicare participating hospitals.
+Regardless of their ability to pay, uninsured immigrants have access to screening and stabilization services in emergency rooms of Medicare-participating hospitals.
 In such cases, insurance and immigration status are not regarded.

 Other Options – Healthcare for Migrants

 In cases where healthcare is needed but no coverage exists, patients have the option to pay out of pocket or look for affordable services.
-There are very few places that specialize in immigrant healthcare and Allista is one of them.
+There are very few places that specialize in immigrant health care and Allista is one of them.
 They take you through every step of your or your family’s treatment plan, guaranteeing proper practices are put in place.
-Allista offers truly affordable healthcare for migrants with experts in various specialties ensuring you get the best possible care.
+Allista offers truly affordable health care for migrants with experts in various specialties ensuring you get the best possible care.

 A traumatic brain injury (TBI) is a CATASTROPHIC health situation and a major cause of disability and even death.
 According to the CDC, between the…